xod442/aruba-te-labguide-te4204/docs/_build/html/_sources/lab2.md

 ![AFC Login](images/lab2-afc-login.png)
 _Fig.
 AFC Login_

-2. Once logged in, we will define **end point groups** EPG's allow us to build containers that have a similar services.
+2. Once logged in, we will define **end point groups** EPG's allow us to build containers for virtual machines that have a similar services.
 This allows for security policy to be defined for host traffic between the EPG's.

 ```{note}
 If the workflows on the right-hand side are not present, click on the icon next to the person at the top right